Phuongttc22/Phuongttc22/README.md

 How are you today..
 It's okay to be alone, it's okay to be happy.
 Provides a great experience.
-A person's kindness is more important than their appearance.
+A person's kindness is more important than their appearance..